The Fields of Athenry: Sporting anthem

-The song was regularly heard from on the terraces in the late 1980s from supporters of the Galway county hurling team.
-The song was adopted by Republic of Ireland national football team supporters during the 1990 World Cup and subsequently by Celtic supporters in the early 1990s.
+The song was regularly sung in the late 1980s by supporters of the Galway county hurling team, and was adopted by Republic of Ireland football supporters during the 1990 World Cup.

-Celtic Football Club in Glasgow has a large following in Ireland and among people in Scotland of Irish descent.
+It subsequently became popular with supporters of Scottish football club Celtic in the early 1990s.
+Celtic, based in Glasgow, has a large following in Ireland and among Scottish people of Irish descent.
 During the Great Famine in Ireland during the 1840s, 100,000 Irish famine victims emigrated to Glasgow.
-When Celtic's long-serving Irish goalkeeper Packie Bonner had a testimonial match in 1991, he invited Pete St. John to attend the event and speak to the crowd before the game.
-St John began by thanking Glasgow for looking after the famine victims, and then began to sing "Fields of Athenry", accompanied by thousands of fans.
-He later described it as one of the most memorable moments of his life.".
+When Celtic's long-serving Irish goalkeeper Pat Bonner had a testimonial match in 1991, he invited Pete St. John to attend the event and speak to the crowd before the game.
+St John began by thanking Glasgow for looking after the famine victims, and then began to sing "The Fields of Athenry", accompanied by thousands of fans.
+He later described it as one of the most memorable moments of his life..

+Loyalists bands in Northern Ireland and supporters of Scottish football club Rangers play and sing a version of the song called "Fathers Advice" which uses the same tune but set to completely different lyrics of their own.

 The song's popularity, due in part to its use at sporting events, has helped to attract tourists to Athenry.
 In recognition of this, the town's officials invited Pete St. John to a civic reception and presented him with a mace and chain as a token of their appreciation.